 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.Complimentary Priority Pass lounge access (enrollment required) for eligible card members.
 See lounge terms and conditions for guest access.

-On top of Priority Pass lounge access (enrollment required), The Platinum Card® from American Express offers Delta Sky Club (10 visits per year) when flying Delta and American Express Centurion Lounge access when flying any airline.
-The card is ideal for booking flights, as you’ll earn 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel® on up to $500,000 on these purchases per calendar year and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel®.
+On top of Priority Pass lounge access (enrollment required), the American Express Platinum Card® offers Delta Sky Club access (subject to visit limitations) when flying eligible Delta flights and American Express Centurion Lounge access when flying any airline.
+The card is ideal for booking flights, as you’ll earn 5X Membership Rewards® points on all flights and prepaid hotel bookings through American Express Travel®, including Fine Hotels + Resorts® and The Hotel Collection bookings.
+You earn 5X points on flights purchased directly from airlines or through American Express Travel® on up to $500,000 on these purchases per calendar year.
 Terms apply.

 Its extensive travel benefits include:

-The Platinum Card® from American Express also earns valuable American Express Membership Rewards points that can be used for travel through Amex or transferred to a range of airline and hotel partners.
+The American Express Platinum Card® also earns valuable American Express Membership Rewards points that can be used for travel through Amex or transferred to a range of airline and hotel partners.

 How LendingTree Rates Credit Cards?